-Communication with the focal point system is now done using the NetView RMTCMD command or XCF.
-RMTCMD allows you to issue commands cross-domain, and see the responses on your operator task.
+Communication with the focal point system is performed using the NetView RMTCMD command or XCF.
+XCF is used when commands are sent to systems within the same sysplex (that is, with the same XCF group ID).
+Otherwise, RMTCMD is used.
+In both cases, you can see the responses on your operator task.